Lukse04/File-Extraction-and-Processing-with-Python-and-ChatGPT-API/README.md

 python3 script.py
 ```

-The script will extract the ZIP file, process all files, and send their content to the ChatGPT API in batches, ensuring that no message exceeds 4000 characters.
+The script will download the ZIP file from GitHub, extract it, process all files, and send their content to the ChatGPT API in batches, ensuring that no message exceeds 4000 characters.

 ## How it works

-1. The script extracts the ZIP file.
+1. The script downloads the ZIP file from GitHub.
+2. It extracts the ZIP file.
-2. It reads the content of each file.
+3. It reads the content of each file.
-3. The file content is collected into a message until the 4000-character limit is reached.
+4. The file content is collected into a message until the 4000-character limit is reached.
-4. If the limit is reached, the message is sent to the ChatGPT API, and a new one is started.
+5. If the limit is reached, the message is sent to the ChatGPT API, and a new one is started.
-5. This process repeats until all files are processed.
+6. This process repeats until all files are processed.

 ## Contact

-If you have any questions or need assistance, feel free to contact me at: :D .
+If you have any questions or need assistance, feel free to contact me at: your@email.com.